 --------------------------------------

-Thanks also to John Dubinsky of the University of Toronto for granting permission to use one of his remarkable galactic animations.
+We are also grateful to John Dubinsky of the University of Toronto for granting permission to use one of his remarkable galactic animations.
 More of these may be seen at his web site.

 --------------------------------------